jj811208/watching-you/README.md

 </p>

 ## Features
+- Ability to watch mouse or another DOM or even input values, watch anything you want!
+- Because it is DOM-based, it is easy to support RWD
+- Supports multiple frameworks
 - Zero dependency (every framework is!)
-- The size of the core code is only `3kb` after gzip compression
-- Ability to watch mouse or DOM or even input values, watch anything you want!
 - Written in typescript
-- Supports multiple frameworks
+- The size of the core code is only 3kb after gzip compression
 - If the element is not on the screen, it will automatically stop running

 ## Example